Circumscribed scleroderma L94.0

 This section has been translated automatically.

-Unknown.
 Insights into the pathogenesis of morphea are often extrapolated from studies of systemic sclerosis, as the histopathologic features of the skin are similar; however, clinically they are two distinct diseases that differ in demographics, clinical features, disease course and prognosis.
 Regarding their pathogenesis, genetic (correlation with HLA-B8, DR1, DR5), immunologic, autoimmunologic, hormonal, viral, bacterial, toxic, traumatic, drug, neurogenic or vascular factors are discussed.
+Radiation-induced morphea is interpreted as a rare complication of radiotherapy (radiation recall) (Spalek M et al. 2015).
+Linear circumscribed scleroderma can occur in rare cases as a complicating side effect of TNF-alpha antagonist therapy.

-The candidate gene for inheritance susceptibility is expected to have single nucleotide polymorphisms (SNPs).
+• Genetics: The candidate gene for inheritance susceptibility is expected to have single nucleotide polymorphisms (SNPs).
 The dominant region associated with localized scleroderma is a major histocompatibility complex.
 HLA class I and class II alleles are associated with the development of localized scleroderma, although in familial cases there is no common HLA haplotype in affected individuals in different families.
 Within families, patients with morphea have at least one HLA haplotype in common, while other family members with identical HLA haplotypes did not develop the disease.
-The role of the genetic factor was supported by cytogenetic evidence of chromosomal breaks as a result of an abnormal DNA repair process.
+The role of the genetic factor has been supported by cytogenetic evidence of chromosomal breaks as a result of an abnormal DNA repair process.

-In young patients in particular, Borrelia infections can initiate a circumscribed scleroderma(Borrelia associated early-onset morphea) or present as a circumscribed scleroderma (Borrelia-specific antigens such as OspA or OspC have a high antigenic potential and can initiate autoreactive processes).
+• Infections: Especially in young patients, Borrelia infections can initiate a circumscribed scleroderma (Borrelia associated early-onset morphea/Borrelia-specific antigens such as OspA or OspC have a high antigenic potential and can initiate autoreactive processes).
 See Borrelia below.

-Smad proteins appear to play a role in fibrosis processes at the molecular level.
+• Molecular causes: Smad proteins appear to play a role in fibrosis processes at the molecular level.
 Studies have shown that the expression of Smad7 mRNA is reduced in clinically affected areas after UVA1 phototherapy.
 Furthermore, antimicrobial peptides and proinflammatory cytokines such as IL-6 and IL-8 appear to play a pathogenetic role.
 IL-6 mRNA, IL-8 mRNA and ß-defensin mRNA were decreased in clinically affected areas after UVA1 phototherapy, similar to Smad proteins.

 Manifestation